FiratDede/FiratDede/README.md

 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...from dede.firat.dede@gmail.com
 - 😄 Pronouns: ...
 He/him
+I am always open to new project ideas and work on them together.